Generic Name: ipratropium (IP-ra-TROE-pee-um)

 - Ipratropium solution should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ipratropium solution while you are pregnant.
-It is not known if ipratropium solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use ipratropium solution, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of ipratropium solution: